-- The Council has set virement limits within which decision-makers can exercise discretion in approving or otherwise financial transfers within the Budget.
-The limits are set out in the table below. - Decision-makers are able to vire across budget heads between Committees, provided there is compliance with the financial limits in the table below and the Finance Procedure Rules and agreement.
-It is not permitted to vire funds from any ring-fenced budget.
+15 The Council has set virement limits within which decision-makers can exercise discretion in approving or otherwise financial transfers, in consultation with the Chief Finance Officer that are within the Budget.
+The limits are set out in the table below.

-- Any dispute or disagreement between Committees regarding proposed virement shall be resolved by the Corporate Policy Committee. - 18 Virement between budget heads (excluding reserves / contingencies)
+- 16 Decision-makers are able to vire across budget heads between Committees, provided there is compliance with the financial limits in the table below and the Finance Procedure Rules and agreement.
+It is not permitted to vire funds from any ring-fenced budget. - 17 Any dispute or disagreement between Committees regarding proposed virement shall be resolved by the Corporate Policy Committee.

-Virement Amount Approval Level Up to and including £100,000 Head of Service In excess of £100,000 up to and including £500,000 Chief Finance Officer in consultation with the Relevant Member(s) of CLT In excess of £500,00 up to and including: • £1,000,000 revenue; or • £5,000,000 capital Relevant Member(s) of CLT and Chief Finance Officer in consultation with Chair of the relevant Committee and the Chair of Finance Sub-Committee Over • £1,000,000 revenue; or • £5,000,000 capital (where virement is within budget and policy framework) Committee And Finance Sub-Committee
+Virement Amount Approval Level Up to and including £100,000 Relevant Heads of Service In excess of £100,000 up to and including £500,000 Chief Finance Officer in consultation with the Relevant Member(s) of CLT In excess of £500,00 up to and including: • £1,000,000 revenue; or • £5,000,000 capital Relevant Member(s) of CLT and Chief Finance Officer in consultation with Chair of the relevant Committee and the Chair of Finance Sub-Committee Over • £1,000,000 revenue; or • £5,000,000 capital (where virement is within budget and policy framework) Committee And Finance Sub-Committee